-12.1.1 Limiting Concurrent Requests with User Session Limits
+11.1.1.
+Limiting Concurrent Requests with User Request Limits

 There is an option on each App Server (HTTP, ODBC, XDBC, and WebDAV Server) configuration to limit the number of concurrent requests a user can have against that App Server.
-A concurrent request is defined to be a request against that App Server from the same user while another request from the same user is still active.
+A concurrent request is a request against that App Server from the same user while another request from the same user is still active.
 Each App Server has a concurrent request limit configuration parameter.
 The default is 0, which means there is no limit to the number of concurrent requests.
 The value must be an integer greater than or equal to 0.